GMPavanLab/StrDynRel/README.md

 - joint_notebook_example.ipynb: example notebook of how SOAP&LENS dataset is bulid and analyzed
 - functions* : some useful functions called by the ipynb
 - MovieS1.mp4: supplementary movie

+## cpctools package is a dependence.
+Install it from https://pypi.org/project/cpctools/:

+`pip install cpctools`